tomfanhm/cheat-sheet/src/content/documentation/security.md

 ### Wireless Local Area Network (WLAN)

-Definition:
+#### Definition

-A WLAN is a wireless network that connects two or more devices to form a local area network within a limited range.
+- A WLAN is a wireless network that connects two or more devices to form a local area network within a limited range.

-Benefits:
+#### Benefits

 - Mobility: Provides internet connectivity while on the move.
 - Cost-Effective: Reduces expenses for cabling and infrastructure.